chinh-tran/citation-counter/README.md

 # Citation Counter

-Simple Python script which counts the citations in a set of publications.
-The idea is to find other interesting publications that are heavily linked with the already present ones.
+Simple Python script to find identical references in a set of publications.
+The idea is to find other interesting papers that are linked with the already present ones.

 ## Installation